czhongyu/programming1/styleguide/README.md

 }
 ```

-Though it’s fine to use variables like i, j, and k for iteration, most of your variables should be more specifically named.
-If you’re summing some values, for instance, call your variable sum.
-If your variable’s name warrants two words (e.g., is_ready), put an underscore between them, a convention popular in C though less so in other languages.
+Though it’s fine to use variables like `i`, `j`, and `k` for iteration, most of your variables should be more specifically named.
+If you’re summing some values, for instance, call your variable `sum`.
+If your variable’s name warrants two words (e.g., `is_ready`), put an underscore between them, a convention popular in C though less so in other languages.

 If declaring multiple variables of the same type at once, it’s fine to declare them together, as in: